hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 from the "Hash Name String" column in the IANA "Named Information Hash Algorithm Registry" {{IANA.Hash.Algorithms}}.
-COSE Key Thumbprint URIs with hash algorithm identifiers not found in this registry are not considered valid and applications will need to detect and handle this error, should it occur.
+COSE Key Thumbprint URIs with hash algorithm identifiers not found in this registry are not considered valid and applications MUST detect and handle this error, should it occur.

 Since the URN is encoded as a string, the output of the COSE Key